Search

 What Is Aloo Gobi?

-At its core, aloo means potato and gobi refers to cauliflower.
-Together they make a dry, aromatic sabzi (the general name given to any vegetable dish) that’s earthy, slightly sweet, and gently spiced.
+At its core, aloo means potato, and gobi refers to cauliflower.
+Together, they form a dry, aromatic sabzi (a vegetable dish) that’s earthy, slightly sweet, and gently spiced.

-It’s not a “saucy curry” in the Western sense, but rather a braised vegetable dish where the potatoes and cauliflower are cooked slowly so they hold their texture and absorb the concentrated flavors of the masala.
+This isn’t a saucy curry, but a braised dish where the potatoes and cauliflower cook slowly, holding their shape while absorbing the concentrated flavors of the masala.

 A Brief History: From Mughal Influence to Modern Staple